42-AI/bootcamp_data-engineering/day00/ex00/setup.md

 rm -rf $HOME/.brew && git clone --depth=1 https://github.com/Homebrew/brew $HOME/.brew && echo 'export PATH=$HOME/.brew/bin:$PATH' >> $HOME/.zshrc && source $HOME/.zshrc && brew update
 ```

-## Manual Install
+## Conda manual install

-If you want a fully automated install go to [Automated install function](#automated) part.
+If you want a fully automated install go to [Automated install](#automated) part.
 The automated part will allow you to reinstall everything more easily if you change of Desktop.
 Here, we are going to see a step by step install.

 1. Download conda install with the following command (MacOS version).
 ```zsh